satellite-image-deep-learning/techniques/README.md

 * [pytorch-enhance](https://github.com/isaaccorley/pytorch-enhance) -> Library of Image Super-Resolution Models, Datasets, and Metrics for Benchmarking or Pretrained Use.
 Also [checkout this implementation in Jax](https://github.com/isaaccorley/jax-enhance)
 * [Super Resolution in OpenCV](https://learnopencv.com/super-resolution-in-opencv/)
 * [AI-based Super resolution and change detection to enforce Sentinel-2 systematic usage](https://medium.com/@sistema_gmbh/ai-based-super-resolution-and-change-detection-to-enforce-sentinel-2-systematic-usage-65aa37d0365) -> Worldview-2 images (2m) were used to create a reference dataset and increase the spatial resolution of the Copernicus sensor from 10m to 5m
+* [SRCDNet](https://github.com/liumency/SRCDNet) -> The pytorch implementation for "Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions ".
+SRCDNet is designed to learn and predict change maps from bi-temporal images with different resolutions

 ### Single image super resolution (SISR)
 * [Super Resolution for Satellite Imagery - srcnn repo](https://github.com/WarrenGreen/srcnn)